Vote for Change,

 -

-Forest Hall needs a councillor who will challenge waste, demand value for money, and put local people first — not party priorities.
+Forest Hall needs a councillor who will challenge waste, demand value for money, and put the people of Forest Hall first.

 Too many people stay home on election night thinking their vote won’t change anything.